eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ## Conclusion

 The server is now capable of handling multiple clients simultaneously using the _epoll_ I/O event notification mechanism in Linux.
-In the next stage, we'll develop a simple TCP proxy that will receive data from one connection and forward it to another.
+Recall that this is one of the method that can be done to provide concurrency.

+In the next stage, we will explore the other method - [multi-threading](<https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>).
+The server will be using UDP sockets for connection.
+Both multi-threading and [UDP protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol) will not be used in the subsequent stages of the roadmap to build eXpServer.
+Thus skipping this stage will not affect the continuity of the subsequent stages of the project.
+However, these are important concepts in networking.
+Hence these ideas are explored.